EFLFE/PingoMeter/README.md

 # PingoMeter

-PingoMeter - is a small program that show your ping under Windows.
+PingoMeter - is a small program that show your ping in Windows system tray.

 ![](https://i.imgur.com/fOkYpSf.png)